abcxyz91/01.Task-Tracker-CLI/README.md

 Task CLI is a simple, lightweight command-line interface (CLI) task management application built in Python.
 It allows users to add, update, delete, and track tasks with different statuses.

-This is one of the exercises at roadmap.sh
+This is one of the exercises at roadmap.sh.
 Link: https://roadmap.sh/projects/task-tracker

 ## Features